mathemage/FUP-programming-exam/Exam2/4_visual_histogram/README.md

 # 4. Visual Histogram [Haskell]

 Write a simple **stand-alone** program that "visually displays" a histogram of given numbers.

 It should read a line of **space-separated** real numbers and a line of a single integer (the number of bins) from the standard input.

-It should print a *visual histogram* to the standard output.
+Then it should print a *visual representation of their histogram* to the standard output.

 ## Hints
 * Keep in mind that there are many useful functions in the `Prelude` of Haskell,